endlesspint8/endlesspint8.github.io/testing/2017-10-27-tippling-with-randomness.md

 ## Decision Making

 One reason to flip a coin is to break a deadlock.
 You need to make a decision, you have weighed the pros and cons and you remain stuck, unconvinced on which direction provides the clearest advantage or smallest disadvantage depending on what rock and hard place you are caught between.
-Beware the stakes (Chigur!).
+Beware the stakes ([Chigur](https://youtu.be/OLCL6OYbSTw)!).

-{{The Thing they Carried, courage quote}}
+> "Courage, I seemed to think, comes to us in finite quantities, like an inheritance, and by being frugal and stashing it away and letting it earn interest, we steadily increase our moral capital in preparation for that day when the account must be drawn down.
+It was a comforting theory.
+It dispensed with all those bothersome little acts of daily courage; it offered hope and grace to the repetitive coward; it justified the past while amortizing the future." -Tim O'Brien, **The Things They Carried **

 Let us start with small and insignificant decisions, working up our decision making skills and nerve.
 There are several reasons to go about making decisions in this way and typically under one primary condition.
 The condition is uncertainty.
 If you know definitively what your preference is and what would have the greater chance of improving your wellbeing then one may argue you have no reason to be undecided.
 Arguably.